angel1901/browser/README.md

 ### Browser Project

-To run the proyect please run:
+To run the proyect please run
 `$ npm install`
-Then run:
+then run
 `$ npm run start`

 **Description**

 This project bring us info from an API then this show a response in a table and have a browser box who filter by name and email.